usegalaxy-eu/website/docs/_events/2017-04-04-ELIXIR-AAI.md

 - elixir
 ---

-We were hosting a hackathon in Freiburg with international guests.
+We will be hosting a hackathon in Freiburg with international guests.

 Contents:
 - Federated identity management, SAML, Shibboleth and Co.